szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 Both DVC and Pachyderm can:
 - track and save data and ML models
+- connect data transformation steps and models in pipelines
 - switch between versions easily*
 - easily pull in data from cloud storage, and push back out
 - pull in streaming data